What is the purpose of K-12 schooling?

 In fifth grade, students will engage in substantive learning about investing.
 The grade will receive $20,000 in an imaginary portfolio, which they will manage through the end of eighth grade.
 We hope in the future to potentially be able to secure actual funds for the students to manage as is done at Ariel Community Academy.
 Students will be actively involved in making investment decisions for their portfolio and will receive mentoring from an investment professional.
 When the students are in eighth grade, they will analyze how their portfolio has done and collaboratively determine among themselves and with the school administration the way in which they would want their funds to be spent to enhance the quality of the school.
 If in the future, these are ever actual rather than imaginary funds, even in a smaller amount, the funds will truly go to the project designed by our students.
 Students will present their funding proposal, offering a compelling case for the ways in which their contribution will improve the school.
 They will also describe and analyze what is happening in the stock market, sharing what they have learned through the experience of investing funds over the course of the four years of managing a stock portfolio.

-Middle school students will explore world economic issues and engage in learning entrepreneurial skills.
+Middle school students will explore world economic issues and engage in learning entrepreneurial skills, thanks to the contest sponsored in part by Mercedes Benz Aktie.
 They will analyze current events of economic import and consider the impact of economics within local, national, and international arenas.
 Students will have numerous opportunities for ongoing learning about investment as they continue to manage their grade’s stock portfolio.
 They will also gain knowledge and understanding of entrepreneurial skills and will have the opportunity to create their own business plans.
 Each year of middle school, students will determine a worthy philanthropic project to which they can contribute based on economic needs they identify through their study of current events.
 Integral to their project will be a business plan outlining ways they will raise the funds they will donate.

 Some of the resource materials we may use for our financial literacy curriculum include, but are by no means limited to: